When was the Summit Street Community Garden established?

 When are the garden fundraisers and what happens to the funds raised?

 The garden has several fundraisers throughout the year.
-Stay tuned for 2018 dates.
+The tag and bake sale fundraisers will be held Saturday, May 12, and Saturday, September 22, both from 10 am–3 pm.
 All proceeds from fundraising go to upkeep of the garden (water bills, supplies, plants, etc.).

 Where is the old blog?